Woutitit/woutitit.github.io/songwriting-checklist.md

 - Check cadences
 - Check harm, melodic and perc rhythm (maybe change sections up)
 - repeotition, motives, development of them is it there?
+- Are chords ok?
+Octave fifths bottom and extensions on top?

 ## Phrasing